 Why Oahu Is a Scuba Diver’s Paradise

-Oahu is the third largest of the Hawaiian islands and it is also the most densely populated.
-Over 85% of Hawaii’s residents live on Oahu e-learning it the nickname of ‘The Gathering Place’.
-The island is also very popular with tourists, especially those with a passion for scuba diving.
+Oahu is the third largest of the Hawaiian islands and the most densely populated.
+Over 85% of Hawaii’s residents live on Oahu, e-learning it the nickname of ‘The Gathering Place’.
+The island is also very popular with tourists, especially those passionate about scuba diving.
 Let’s take a closer look at why Oahu is a scuba diver’s paradise!

 Why Consider Scuba Diving in Oahu?

-Oahu is not one of the first destinies that comes to mind when people think about scuba diving, however; it is surely a must dive site for anyone who is enthusiastic about the sport.
-Hawaii in general is home to a vast array of tropical marine fish species – more than any other region apart from the Red Sea!
-Oahu actually features 3 separate Marine Life Conservation Distrricts which have been created with the purpose of preserving and replenishing local marine life.
+Oahu is not one of the first destinies that comes to mind when people think about scuba diving; however, it is surely a must-dive site for anyone enthusiastic about the sport.
+Hawaii, in general, is home to a vast array of tropical marine fish species – more than any other region apart from the Red Sea!
+Oahu features three separate Marine Life Conservation Districts created to preserve and replenish local marine life.
 These MLCDs are Hanauma Bay, Waikki and Pupukea.
-Since these areas are so heavily protected it is not allowed for divers to remove anything at all from the sites without express permission.
+Since these areas are so heavily protected, divers cannot remove anything from the sites without express permission.

-There are many popular scuba diving sites on Oahu which is another reason why the island has become a Mecca for scuba divers.
-Each of the sites have their own features meaning that there is a dive fitted to every ability.
+There are many popular scuba diving sites on Oahu, another reason why the island has become a Mecca for scuba divers.
+Each of the sites has its features, meaning that there is a dive fitted to every ability.

-Hanauma Bay offers depths up to 30 feet in the inner and offers excellent visibility.
-The outer bay is only really fitted to advanced divers with depths reaching 70 feet.
+Hanauma Bay offers depths up to 30 feet in the inner and excellent visibility.
+The outer bay is only fitted for advanced divers with depths reaching 70 feet.
 One of the key sites is a large finger coral reef.

-Pupukea is on the north shore of the island and has 3 popular dive sites.
-These are known as Shark’s cove, Firehouse and Three Tables.
-The key features of this area are ledges, arches, and lava tubes which contribute to dangerous waters in the winter months, so aim to visit from May through October!
+Pupukea is on the island’s north shore and has three popular dive sites.
+These are known as Shark’s Cove, Firehouse and Three Tables.
+The key features of this area are ledges, arches, and lava tubes, which contribute to dangerous waters in the winter months, so aim to visit from May through October!

-Trench Dive was originally built in order to hide submarines!
-It starts of with beach access and 2 foot deep water, however this then drops off to 10 feet and then finally 90 feet.
-This makes for a very dramatic dives for the more experienced.
+Trench Dive was originally built to hide submarines!
+It starts with beach access and 2-foot-deep water.
+However, this drops to 10 feet and then finally 90 feet.
+This makes for a very dramatic dive for the more experienced.

-Wreck diving is also very popular on Oahu with no less than 7 wrecks around the island to explore.
-One of the most well know is the Sea Tiger wreck lying just off Waikiki.
+Wreck diving is also very popular on Oahu, with no less than seven wrecks around the island to explore.
+One of the most well-known is the Sea Tiger wreck lying just off Waikiki.

 Leave A Reply